ImaginaryInfinity/squiid-calculator/docs/dev/cross_compiling.md

 Please check the [cargo-ndk documentation](https://github.com/bbqsrc/cargo-ndk#usage) for more examples.

 ## AArch64 MUSL
-When compiling to the target `aarch64-unknown-linux-musl` you need to use special compiler flags to get it to compile successfully.
+When compiling to the target `aarch64-unknown-linux-musl` you may need to use special compiler flags to get it to compile successfully if you get an error when compiling normally.
 After installing the AArch64 MUSL C toolchain (gives you files like `aarch64-linux-musl-gcc`), compile the project by running:
 ```sh
 RUSTFLAGS="-Clinker=rust-lld" cargo build --release --target=aarch64-unknown-linux-musl
 ```